keerthanamurugaiyan/Interview-notes/Css.md

 **29. CSS Sprites**

-                CSS Sprites are a technique used in web development to optimize web page loading by combining multiple images into a single image file.
-This helps reduce the number of HTTP requests to the server, making the page load faster.
-Instead of loading each image separately, CSS is used to display different portions of the combined image, called a sprite, as needed.
+                   CSS Sprites is a technique that combines multiple images into a single image file to reduce the number of HTTP requests made by a webpage, thereby improving load times and performance.

-   **Example:**
+   **Example:** If you have three icons: icon1.png, icon2.png, and icon3.png, you can combine them into one image file called sprites.png.
+You can then use CSS to display specific icons by adjusting the background-position.

+   **Ex:**

                 /* Example CSS */
                         .sprite {
                           background-image: url('icons-sprite.png');
                           width: 32px; /* Width of a single icon */
                           height: 32px; /* Height of a single icon */
                           display: inline-block;
                         }

                         .home-icon {
                           background-position: 0 0; /* Top-left corner */
                         }

                         .search-icon {
                           background-position: -32px 0; /* Shift 32px to the right */
                         }

                         .settings-icon {
                           background-position: -64px 0; /* Shift 64px to the right */
                         }

-**30. CSS Sprites**

-                CSS Sprites is a technique that combines multiple images into a single image file to reduce the number of HTTP requests made by a webpage, thereby improving load times and performance.

-   **Example:** If you have three icons: icon1.png, icon2.png, and icon3.png, you can combine them into one image file called sprites.png.
-You can then use CSS to display specific icons by adjusting the background-position.

-   **eg,**

-                //html:
-                        <div class="icon1"></div>
-                        <div class="icon2"></div>
-                        <div class="icon3"></div>

-                //css:
-                        .icon1 {
-                          background-image: url('sprites.png');
-                          background-position: 0 0; /* Position for icon1 */
-                        }

-                        .icon2 {
-                          background-image: url('sprites.png');
-                          background-position: -50px 0; /* Position for icon2 */
-                        }

-                        .icon3 {
-                          background-image: url('sprites.png');
-                          background-position: -100px 0; /* Position for icon3 */
-                        }

-**31. What are the limitations of CSS?**
+**30. What are the limitations of CSS?**

    **Disadvantages of CSS are given below:**